FindoraNetwork/findora-sdk/Integration Guide.md

 # Integration Guide

 Hi.
-I am Bob.
+I am Joe.
 I am a third party developer.
 I am creating my own wallet and I want to use `Findora FRA` within it, but I have no idea how to do that.

 I wish I could have some integration questions already answered, with given examples of those particular steps what I would need to do.